abdullahalkafi-dev/dot_connection_app/block_api_doccumentation.md

 - Chat history becomes visible again

 ### 4. Block Status Response
-- `youBlockedThem: true` - You have blocked this user
+- `isBlocked: true` - The specified user is blocked by you
-- `theyBlockedYou: true` - This user has blocked you
+- `isBlocked: false` - The specified user is not blocked by you
-- `anyBlocked: true` - Either of you blocked the other

 ### 5. Privacy & Notifications
 - No notification sent when you block someone